ucbds-infra/otter-grader/docs/otter_assign/rmd_format.rst

     ```

 This block is removed from both output files.
 Any unspecified keys will keep their default values.
-For more information about many of these arguments, see `Usage and Output <usage.md>`_.
-The YAML
+For more information about many of these arguments, see :ref:`Usage and Output
-block below lists all configurations **supported with Rmd files** and their defaults.
-Any keys that
+<otter_assign_usage>`.
+The YAML block below lists all configurations **supported with Rmd files**
-appear in the Python or R Juptyer notebook sections but not below will be ignored when using Otter
+and their defaults.
+Any keys that appear in the Python or R Juptyer notebook sections but not below
-Assign with Rmd files.
+will be ignored when using Otter Assign with Rmd files.

 .. code-block:: yaml